gfmio/ts-pkg-scripts/README.md

   -h, --help                        display help for command
 ```

-### ts-pkg package-json
+### ts-pkg create-package-json

-The `package-json` command will read a `package.json`, move it to a different location, update all internal file references, set or unset the private field and filter out fields using a whitelist.
+The `create-package-json` command will read a `package.json`, create a copy in a different location, update all internal file references, set or unset the private field and filter out fields using a whitelist.

 The input file can be specified with `-i` or `--input` and is by default `package.json` in the current directory.